mli/deepnumpy-doc/guide/crash-course/2-nn.md

 layer
 ```

-Then initialize its weights with the default initialization method, which draws random values uniformly from $[-0.7, 0.7]$.
+Initialize its weights with the default initialization method, which draws random values uniformly from $[-0.7, 0.7]$.
+You can see this in the following example.

 ```{.python .input  n=32}
 layer.initialize()
 ```

-Then we do a forward pass with random data.
+Do a forward pass with random data, shown in the following example.
 We create a $(3,4)$ shape random input `x` and feed into the layer to compute the output.

 ```{.python .input  n=34}
 x = np.random.uniform(-1,1,(3,4))
 layer(x)
 ```

-As can be seen, the layer's input limit of 2 produced a $(3,2)$ shape output from our $(3,4)$ input.
-Note that we didn't specify the input size of `layer` before (though we can specify it with the argument `in_units=4` here), the system will automatically infer it during the first time we feed in data, create and initialize the weights.
-So we can access the weight after the first forward pass:
+As can be seen, the layer's input limit of two produced a $(3,2)$ shape output from our $(3,4)$ input.
+You didn't specify the input size of `layer` before, though you can specify it with the argument `in_units=4` here.
+The system  automatically infers it during the first time you feed in data, create, and initialize the weights.
+You can access the weight after the first forward pass, as shown in this example.

 ```{.python .input  n=35}
 # layer.weight.data() # FIXME